Introduction

 This procedure explains how to download and install the latest developer's snapshot.

-4. Select the version of ActiveMQ to download (if necessary, scroll down to see the ActiveMQ snapshots).
+2. Select the version of ActiveMQ Classic to download (if necessary, scroll down to see the ActiveMQ Classic snapshots).

-6. If a binary snapshot was downloaded, proceed to the Starting ActiveMQ section of this document.
+4. If a binary snapshot was downloaded, proceed to the #Starting ActiveMQ Classic section of this document.

-7. Following start-up, proceed to the Testing the Installation section.
+5. Following start-up, proceed to the #Testing the Installation section.

 Installation Procedure for Unix